shoui520/shoui520.github.io/docs/routine.md

 **Q: So, what do I need to do today?**

 1. Anki.
-Your Core deck and the RRTK deck.
+Your Kaishi 1.5k deck and the RRTK deck.
 2. Grammar.
 Watch 3 Cure Dolly videos.
 3. Immersion.